l3d00m/sked_parser/README.md

 # How it works

 The single timetable are scraped from each specified timetable overview page.
-The link of that timetable (called `skedPath` in SplusEins) and its description/label are then stored and further processed:
+The link of that timetable (called `timetablePath` in SplusEins) and its description/label are then stored and further processed:

 ## Label optimization